FEMR/installer-femr/README.md

 ### Building the installer via advanced installer

-To compile the installer via advanced installer, download and open advanced installer.
-Press the open new folder button in the top toolbar and open the folder .\installer-femr-master/windowsInstaller and open the femrInstaller2.aip file.
-In the advanced installer file view, delete the docker-compose .YML file, femr .ps1 file, and the Dockerfile.
-Re-add these three files after removing for advanced installer to correctly identify them.
-Your file view in advanced installer will now contain the femrInstaller2.aip , docker-compose , Dockerfile , and femr.ps1 files.
-Press the build button on advanced installer to build the EXE.
+To compile the installer via advanced installer:
+1. Download and open advanced installer.
+2. Press the open new folder button in the top toolbar and open the folder .\installer-femr-master/windowsInstaller and open the femrInstaller2.aip file.
+3. In the advanced installer file view, delete the docker-compose .YML file, femr .ps1 file, and the Dockerfile.
+4. Re-add these three files after removing for advanced installer to correctly identify them.
+   > Your file view in advanced installer will now contain the femrInstaller2.aip , docker-compose , Dockerfile , and femr.ps1 files.
+6. Press the build button on advanced installer to build the EXE.
 After a successful build, press the output folder button on the same tool bar as the build button.
-Run the EXE located in the output folder.
-Once wizard has finished, run the powershell (.ps1) script in the new installation folder created by the EXE.
+7. Run the EXE located in the output folder.
+   > Once wizard has finished, run the powershell (.ps1) script in the new installation folder created by the EXE.
 The powershell script will open docker and run docker-compose up, you can then navigate to localhost:9000 in your preferred browser to run fEMR.

 ## Other Repositories